 True to its namesake, the Butler Room belonged to the Head Butler when the Castle was a residence in 1889.
 The room features beautiful cherry wood trim throughout the cozy sitting room and separate bedroom, and there is a television in each.
 A four-poster Queen bed graces the bedroom and the loveseat in the sitting room is a pullout sofa bed.
 The bathroom is newly renovated with a walk-in shower that offers a little more space than most of the other rooms in the Castle.

 Take refuge in your own little hideaway.
 Many affectionately refer to this room as the dollhouse room.
 Small but cozy, this room features unique vaulted ceilings, a Queen bed and a stall shower.

 Enjoy a truly unique room with original shell motif stained glass windows surrounded by carved wood trim.
 The 18-foot-high ceiling and raised viewing area gives the room a spacious feel.
 This room also features a beautiful antique mahogany marble-topped dresser with a large mirror, four-poster Queen bed and bathroom with a walk-in shower.

 The Carriage House

 A freestanding cottage located 100 yards from the front entrance of the Belhurst Castle proper.
 This quaint little brick cottage was originally where the carriage was kept in 1889.
 This accommodation features a queen size bed, twin size pullout and small full bath.

 The Dwyer House

 A freestanding three bedroom one story house approximately 150 yards from the front entrance of the Belhurst Castle proper.
 This little house is perfect for groomsman here for a wedding or a small family looking for more space.
 This house features a room with a King bed, a room with a Queen bed and room with two twin beds.
-The Dwyer House also has a full kitchen, living room and two small bathrooms with a standing shower.
+The Dwyer House also has a living room and two small bathrooms with a standing shower.

 *Detached home located behind Belhurst Castle*